 When it comes down to it, the Boss Audio DS1 Distortion Pedal, Boss DD-7 Digital Delay Pedal, and the Boss RC-3 Loop Station Pedal are similar, but also very unique.
 Despite resembling one another aesthetically, the pedals behave differently and offer different functions.

 However, if you’re only interested in recording in perfect harmony, the Boss RC-3 Loop Station Pedal is well worth the consideration.
 Those that want to replicate the masterpieces of John Martyn will want to examine the Boss DD-7 Digital Delay Pedal.

-Best Delay Pedal Reviews 2017 – pick a pedal for yourself now!
+Best Delay Pedal Reviews 2019 – pick a pedal for yourself now!